cybitalex/armyrecruitertool/README.md

 ## Security Considerations

-- All recruit data includes sensitive information (SSN, DOB)
+- Recruit data includes sensitive information (name, DOB, contact details)
+- **SSN is NOT collected** - system designed for prospecting and interest tracking only
 - Implement proper authentication in production
 - Use HTTPS for all connections
 - Encrypt sensitive data at rest